Gillian Keegan

-Gillian Keegan (born 13 March 1968) is a British politician serving as Secretary of State for Education.
-A member of the Conservative Party, she previously served as Minister of State for Care and Mental Health from 2021 to 2022 and Parliamentary Under-Secretary of State for Africa in 2022.
-She has been Member of Parliament (MP) for Chichester since 2017.
+Gillian Keegan (née Gibson; born 13 March 1968) is a British politician who served as Secretary of State for Education from 2022 to 2024.
+She previously served as Parliamentary Under-Secretary of State for Apprenticeships and Skills from 2020 to 2021, Minister of State for Care and Mental Health from 2021 to 2022, Parliamentary Under-Secretary of State for Africa from September to October 2022.
+A member of the Conservative Party, Keegan served as the Member of Parliament (MP) for Chichester from 2017 to 2024.

-Keegan grew up in Huyton, Liverpool City Region.
-She studied at Liverpool John Moores University and London Business School.
-She held senior positions in various business sectors, including as chief marketing officer for Travelport.

-Keegan was a councillor on Chichester District Council from 2014 to 2018.
-She was elected to Parliament for Chichester at the 2017 general election.
-She was appointed Parliamentary Under-Secretary of State for Apprenticeships and Skills in February 2020 during the second Johnson ministry.
-In the 2021 cabinet reshuffle she was promoted to Minister of State for Care and Mental Health.

-In 2022, she was appointed Secretary of State for Education by Prime Minister Rishi Sunak.
+She was appointed Parliamentary Under-Secretary of State for Apprenticeships and Skills in the February 2020 reshuffle by Boris Johnson.
+In the 2021 cabinet reshuffle, Johnson promoted her to Minister of State for Care and Mental Health.
+She was demoted to Parliamentary Under-Secretary of State for Africa when Liz Truss was appointed prime minister in September 2022.
+In October 2022, she was appointed Secretary of State for Education by new prime minister Rishi Sunak, a position she held until the 2024 general election, in which she was unseated by Jess Brown-Fuller of the Liberal Democrats.

-Early life
+Early life and education

-Keegan (née Gibson) was born in Leigh, Lancashire, to an office manager father and a mother who did secretarial work.
-She went to primary school in Yorkshire.
-She grew up in Knowsley, Merseyside, and went to St Augustine of Canterbury Secondary School in Huyton.
+Gillian Gibson was born in Leigh, Lancashire, to an office manager father and a mother who did secretarial work.
+She went to primary school in Yorkshire, and grew up in Knowsley, Merseyside, going to St Augustine of Canterbury Secondary School in Huyton.
 She was the only pupil to get 10 O-Levels at her school.
+Keegan started her career aged 16 as an apprentice at the AC Delco motor vehicle components factory in Kirkby.

-She has a bachelor's degree in Business Studies from Liverpool John Moores University and a Master of Science in Strategy and Leadership (Sloan Fellowship) from London Business School in 2011.
+She then studied Business Studies at Liverpool John Moores University, graduating with a bachelor's degree.
+Keegan also graduated with a Master of Science in Strategy and Leadership (Sloan Fellowship) from the London Business School in 2011.

-Professional career

-Keegan started her career aged 16 as an apprentice at a car factory in Kirkby and went on to have a business career working at Delco Electronics (part of the General Motors Group), NatWest Bank (senior buyer), MasterCard International (commercial director), Amadeus IT Group (group vice president of Multinational Customer Group based in Madrid) and Travelport (chief marketing officer) for over 27 years.
+After university, Keegan had a business career working at Delco Electronics (part of the General Motors Group), NatWest Bank (senior buyer), MasterCard International (commercial director), Amadeus IT Group (group vice president of Multinational Customer Group based in Madrid) and Travelport (chief marketing officer) for over 27 years.